The DeanBeat: The most-anticipated games of 2021

 Hogwarts Legacy

 Electronic Arts churned out so many middling Harry Potter games over the years that we all got sick of them.
-Now so much time has passed that I’m yearning to know what can be created with today’s next-generation technology.
-And I like the idea that this moves on to a new generation of characters and places outside of Hogwarts itself.
+Now, so much time has passed that I’m yearning to know what can be created with today’s next-generation technology.
+And I like the idea that this moves on to a new generation of characters and places outside Hogwarts.

 Developer/publisher: Avalanche Software/Warner Bros.
-Interactive Entertainment (PC, Microsoft and Sony consoles)
+Interactive Entertainment (PC, Microsoft, and Sony consoles)

 Diablo IV

 The hardcore fans will get their wish one of these days as Blizzard builds something worthy of the franchise.
 The dungeons await, and this title has also been too long in coming.
-This time we’ll have to deal with the daughter of Mephisto, Lilith in the land of Sanctuary.
+This time we’ll have to deal with the daughter of Mephisto, Lilith, in the land of Sanctuary.
 The world needs another Diablo game, if only to crush the Diablo-like clones out there.

-Developer/publisher: Blizzard Entertainment/Blizzard Entertainment (PC, PS4, Xbox One)
+Developer/publisher: Blizzard Entertainment/Blizzard Entertainment (PC, PlayStation, and Microsoft consoles)

 Dying Light 2

-It’s hard to make zombie games that move the need in getting people excited, unless you’re making a something in a well-known franchise.
-But the original Dying Light had a compelling open world where it was safe to forage by day — unless you ran into enemy humans — and terrifying to be out at night when the zombies came out chasing you at high speed.
+It’s hard to make zombie games that get people excited, unless you’re making a something in a well-known franchise.
+But the original Dying Light has a compelling open world where it’s safe to forage by day — unless you ran into enemy humans — and terrifying to be out at night when the zombies came out chasing you at high speed.
 This game has seen its delays, but I’m hopeful it will make it out the door.

 Developer/publisher: Techland/Techland Publishing (PC, Microsoft and Sony consoles)